-An immunologist, Peter Medawar, who was prominent in finding out how transplant surgery could be done without the graft being rejected by normal immune defences, was awarded a Nobel Prize.
-He also wrote many books: one is about how best something like immunity can be understood.
-The Art of the Soluble is the title, a phrase similar to 'politics is the art of the possible'.
-Scientists need to solve a problem of understanding some part the natural world by devising means of providing data that can be tested against a possible explanation, a hypothesis, of the problem.
+An immunologist, Peter Medawar, was prominent in finding out how transplant surgery could be done without the graft being rejected by normal immune defences.
+He also wrote many books: one is about how scientific research can be understood and done.
+The Art of the Soluble is the title, a phrase similar to "politics is the art of the possible".
+Scientists need to solve a problem of understanding some part the natural world by devising means of providing data that can be tested against a tentative explanation of the problem - a hypothesis.
 Research is the practical business of finding out how things work in the sense of taking them apart, then mentally putting them back together and in so doing understanding them better.

 This method is called reductionism, which can make it seem bleakly robotic.
-However, the insights gained into the deep intimacies of how the natural world works can be entrancing, let alone the simple satisfaction gained from the utility of the new knowledge.
-In turn, knowledge gained about the workings of separate parts of a complex whole provide a powerful means of understanding the whole in terms of its parts.
+Reductionism is often associated with the idea expressed as: "the whole is the sum of its parts".
+But the whole of something like immunity is the sum of how its parts interact.
+Discovering these interactions give insights into the intimacies of how the natural world works that can be entrancing, let alone new useful knowledge.
+Such knowledge gained about the workings of separate parts of a complex whole provide a powerful method toward useful understanding.

-The familiar word purpose needs to be distinguished from the specialist word teleology as used by biologists: 'Teleology, noun, the belief that natural phenomena have a predetermined purpose and are not determined by mechanical laws'.
-Here predetermined requires some source of agency and power to act upon the natural world, whilst the mechanical laws are those of physics, chemistry and the biochemical workings of genes and heredity.
-Thus purpose, as used in this argument, conforms to the mechanisms of evolution by natural selection.
+The familiar word purpose needs to be distinguished from the specialist word teleology as used by biologists: "Teleology, noun, the belief that natural phenomena have a predetermined purpose and are not determined by mechanical laws".
+Here predetermined requires some external source of agency and power to act upon the natural world, whilst the mechanical laws are those of physics, chemistry and the biochemical workings of genes and heredity.
+Thus purpose, as used in this argument, operates within the mechanisms of evolution by natural selection.
 If the way all the trees and other living things in a forest works as a whole can only be explained by something other than natural laws, then its workings are supernatural.
 The workings of an ordinary, natural, forest are simpler.
-Each tree has its own purpose: to survive and reproduce.
-However, does an entire natural forest have a purpose?
+Each tree has its own purpose: to survive and grow thereby to replicate itself.
+Does an entire natural forest have a purpose that can be understood in terms of how its component species work?
+Probably not, here purpose works for each species separately.